AntonisVos/STIGS/README.md

 A new compliance scan was then executed using Tenable Nessus.

-The rescan results confirmed that WN11-AU-000050 had changed to a PASS, indicating the required audit policy was successfully applied.
+The rescan results confirmed that WN11-AU-000050 had changed to a **PASS**, indicating the required audit policy was successfully applied.